 Most successful applicants have at least a 3.8 GPA, strong grades in STEM classes related to their intended field of graduate study, and at least one year of sustained involvement in one or more research projects.

-All students who apply for U-M nomination to the Goldwater Scholarship will also be considered for nomination for the Astronaut Scholarship.
-Students interested in the Astronaut Scholarship should follow the directions for applying for Goldwater nomination.
+All students who apply for U-M nomination to the U-M STEM Reseach Career Award will also be considered for nomination for the Astronaut Scholarship.
+Students interested in the Astronaut Scholarship should follow the directions for the U-M STEM Research Career Award.
 No additional application is required.

 Faculty members may nominate a student for the Astronaut Scholarship by sending a letter of recommendation directly to ONSF.
 The deadline for faculty nominations to be received and considered is the first Monday in December.